itaymelamed2/bitly_automation/README.md

 6. This command will build containers with **Selenium Hub Server, Chrome Node with a VNC server and Jenkins**.
 5. There are two options to tun the tests: locally or through Jenkins.
-6. In order to watch the tests live on server, please download: https://www.realvnc.com/en/connect/download/viewer/ 6.1. open the vnc viewer ,type localhost:5900 and click enter. password is: 'secret'
+6. In order to watch the tests live on server, please download: https://www.realvnc.com/en/connect/download/viewer/ 6.1. open the vnc viewer ,type localhost:5900 on the top navigate bar and click enter. password is: 'secret'

+**Live tests on selenium chrome container***
 ![alt text](https://i.imgur.com/oPIfgoT.png)

 ### **Locally**
-1. Clone repo to your local host.
-2. Download python 3.7.
-3. Open command line and change directory to the cloned repo dir.
-4. Type:
-> pip install pytest

-5. cd to tests directory and type:
-> pytest
+In order to avoid operating system and python interpator versions problems, I've created a docker image based on python 3.7 with the selenium depandencies.
+To run the tests just typd in the command line:
+> docker run docker run --network bitly_automation_default -e "ENV=production" -e "BROWSER=chrome" imelamed/pytest:3.7, you can see the tests running live with the vnc viewr.

 ### **Jenkins**